Psyduck21/Hacker-Earth/README.md

 # Hacker-Earth
-Solution of Hacker Earth Questions.
+Solution of Hacker Earth Questions
-I have solved Questions topic wise. and most solutions are in c.
+I have solved Questions topic-wise and most solutions are in c.